hanwendong1/VirtualGaming/content/5-Werewolf.md

 **Night Phase**

 During the Night Phase, the players are woken in the order of their roles (see below for order) and complete the action that is part of their role.
-The online version of the game will go through the role order and exclude any roles not chosen to be part of the gameplay.
+The online version of the game will go through the role order and exclude any roles not chosen to be part of the gameplay:

-{% include video-embed.html youtubeid="LiZiujNRYdc?t=2" caption="This video can be played for dramatic background music while players are completing their roles" %}

 1. Doppelganger
 2. Werewolves